openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

         information, see :ref:`Transcripts in Additional Languages`.
     * - **Upload Handout**
       - Allows you to upload a handout to accompany this video.
 Your handout can be in any format.
-Learners can download the handout by clicking **Download Handout** under the video.For more information, see :ref:`Additional Transcripts`.
+Learners can download the handout by selecting **Download Handout** under the video.
+For more information, see :ref:`Additional Transcripts`.
     * - **Video Available on Web Only**
       - If you select **True**, learners are only allowed to play this video